ibuetler/p3s-log-aggregation/Tutorial.md

   inflating: webserver-logs/forensic.log
 ╭─root@hlkali  /home/hacker/Downloads

-╰─$ ls -al webserver-logs
-total 55448
-drwxr-xr-x 2 root   root       4096 Mar 20  2020 .
-drwxr-xr-x 3 hacker hacker     4096 Mar 20 11:24 ..
--rw-r--r-- 1 root   root   11062573 Mar  4 13:26 access.log
--rw-r--r-- 1 root   root   45706362 Mar  4 13:24 forensic.log

 ```

 ### Step 2: Checking Log Files by Hand
-Please have a closer look at both log files.
-May you want to see the last 5 log entries of both log files using the following command tail -5 access.log and tail -5 forensic.log
+Please have a closer look at the `access.log` and `forensic.log`.
+May you want to see the last 5 log entries of both log files using the following command `tail -5 access.log` and `tail -5 forensic.log`

 LOG